selfup/selfup.github.io/README.md

 I used Bootstrap and Font Awesome to make my website a bit more modern and very responsive.

---Current Known Bugs:

-    Safari on iPad Air 2 (This might be an issue with all iOS8 devices using Safari)
-       - Background Image will not properly display

 --Update:

     Reverted to simple black background for Mobile Devices